huggingface/transformers/docs/README.md

 ## Docstring testing

 To do so each example should be included in the doctests.
-We use pytests' [doctest integration](https://docs.pytest.org/en/6.2.x/doctest.html) to verify that all of our examples run correctly.
+We use pytests' [doctest integration](https://docs.pytest.org/doctest.html) to verify that all of our examples run correctly.
 For Transformers, the doctests are run on a daily basis via GitHub Actions as can be seen [here](https://github.com/huggingface/transformers/actions/workflows/doctests.yml).

 To include your example in the daily doctests, you need add the filename that contains the example docstring to the [documentation_tests.txt](../utils/documentation_tests.txt).
-You can test that the example works as expected locally as follows:
+You can test the example locally as follows:

 - For Python files ending with *.py*:
 ```